ANtlord/common-cheat-sheet/openssl/README.md

 EOF
 ```
 * create a certificate extensions file

 ```bash
 openssl x509 -req -in server.csr -CA rootCA.pem -CAkey rootCA.key -CAcreateserial -out server.pem -days 1825 -sha256 -extfile server.ext
 ```

 Done.
-A server provides a `server.pem` and uses `server.key` (keeping it in secret) to decrypt data from client which is ecrypted with the key `server.pem` consists.
-A client uses `rootCA`.pem to verify `server.pem`.
+A server provides a `server.pem` and uses `server.key`
+(keeping it in secret) to decrypt data from client which is ecrypted with the
+key `server.pem` consists.
+A client uses `rootCA.pem` to verify `server.pem`.

 ## NGINX